With the introduction of the Online Faculty System, all full faculty applications now require Statements of Significance and Needs.

 In most cases, parishes should be able to complete their own Statements.
 The amount of information included in a Statement should be proportionate to the proposed change and the importance of the church.
 For example, a grade II listed church having a replacement heating system will require a lot less information than a major reordering project for a nationally significant grade I listed church (which in most cases would be undertaken by a suitably qualified and experienced conservation professional).

-Statements of Significance and Needs can be created in the OFS by filling in two forms.
+Statements of Significance and Needs can be created on the OFS by filling in two forms.
 Alternately, they can be uploaded as separate documents.
+Click here for guidance on completing the Statement of Significance form.